Contrasting Velo3D (VLD) & Its Rivals

-Velo3D (NYSE:VLD – Get Rating) is one of 38 public companies in the “Special industry machinery, not elsewhere classified” industry, but how does it weigh in compared to its peers?
-We will compare Velo3D to related companies based on the strength of its analyst recommendations, profitability, risk, dividends, valuation, earnings and institutional ownership.
+Velo3D (NYSE:VLD – Get Rating) is one of 38 publicly-traded companies in the “Special industry machinery, not elsewhere classified” industry, but how does it compare to its competitors?
+We will compare Velo3D to related businesses based on the strength of its dividends, earnings, risk, analyst recommendations, valuation, institutional ownership and profitability.

 56.4% of Velo3D shares are held by institutional investors.
-Comparatively, 60.7% of shares of all “Special industry machinery, not elsewhere classified” companies are held by institutional investors.
+Comparatively, 58.2% of shares of all “Special industry machinery, not elsewhere classified” companies are held by institutional investors.
 15.2% of shares of all “Special industry machinery, not elsewhere classified” companies are held by company insiders.
-Strong institutional ownership is an indication that large money managers, endowments and hedge funds believe a stock will outperform the market over the long term.
+Strong institutional ownership is an indication that hedge funds, endowments and large money managers believe a company will outperform the market over the long term.

-This is a summary of recent ratings for Velo3D and its peers, as reported by MarketBeat.com.
+This is a breakdown of recent ratings and price targets for Velo3D and its competitors, as reported by MarketBeat.com.

 |Sell Ratings